neumino/neumino.github.io/movies.md

-### 40 Years of Rocky: The Birth of a Classic
+### Da 5 Bloods
-*Released on 2020-06-09, vote average 2*
+*Released on 2020-06-12, vote average 7*

-Sylvester Stallone and John G. Avildsen narrate behind-the-scenes footage from the making of &#34;Rocky&#34; to mark the film&#39;s 40th anniversary.
+Four African American Vietnam veterans return to Vietnam.
+They are in search of the remains of their fallen squad leader and the promise of buried treasure.
+These heroes battle forces of humanity and nature while confronted by the lasting ravages of the immorality of the Vietnam War.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/dleQ5Rbf6gg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/D5RDTPfsLAI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>